friend1ws/nanomonsv/README.md

 After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt See the help (`nanomonsv get -h`) for other options.

+When you want to change the engine of Smith-Waterman algorithm to SSW Library, specify `[--use_ssw_lib` option, though we do not generally recomend thi.

 #### result